-The primary objective of the Firearms and Explosives Licensing Department is to protect the public from harm.
-In addition, Human Rights legislation places a duty of care on the police to protect the wider community from firearms misuse by preventing unsuitable people from possessing firearms licences.
-This is an ethos to which we adhere, and necessitates us carrying out in depth vetting and risk assessments, which often makes this a time consuming process.
+The primary aim of the Firearms and Explosives Licensing Team is to protect the public from harm.
+In addition, human rights legislation places a duty of care on the police to protect the wider community from firearms misuse by preventing unsuitable people from possessing firearms licences.
+This is an ethos we adhere to, and necessitates us carrying out in depth vetting and risk assessments which can be a time consuming process.

 Application Waiting Times